publicdomain-nocopyright/7DTD-Vanilla-Public-Server-Map/README.md

 To Download the Vanilla Server Map look at GitHub Releases:
 https://github.com/publicdomain-nocopyright/7DTD-Vanilla-Public-Server-Map/releases

-To go to the Vanilla Server Project's Overview:
+To go to the Vanilla Server Project Overview:
 https://github.com/publicdomain-nocopyright/7DTD-Public-Vanilla-Server